 The project is located in the City of Chula Vista.

 On September 25, 2013, SDG&E submitted an Application for a Permit to Construct, including a proponent's environmental assessment (PEA) for the Salt Creek Substation Project.
 The PEA was a starting point for the independent environmental review process conducted by the CPUC.

 SDG&E's Application and PEA were deemed complete by the CPUC on May 19, 2014.

 The CPUC Environmental Review Team submitted data requests to the applicant for specific information to support the environmental review process.
-Those requests and the applicant's responses are published below.
+Those requests and the applicant's responses can be viewed here.

-To request additional information or to be added to the mailing list, please contact us by email, fax, or phone as follows:
+To request additional information, please contact us by email, fax, or phone as follows:

 Project fax: (650) 373-1211

 California Public Utilities Commission